Women Travel News. Why?

 The Italy group is limited to the maximum of 16 women + the tour director.
 The minimum group size is 6 women + the tour director.
 In addition to the tour director, the travelers will be assisted by private local guides and bus drivers, who will accompany the group throughout the tour.

 In general, Italy is viewed as a "safe" destination, although problems, of course, can and do occur anywhere.
-You don't need to get shots; most foodstuff is safe and the water in cities and towns potable.
+You don't need to get shots; most food is safe and the water in cities and towns potable.
 If you're concerned, order bottled water.
 It is easy to get a prescription filled in towns and cities, and nearly all places throughout Italy have English-speaking doctors at hospitals with well-trained medical staffs.
 Italy does not offer free medical treatment to visitors.
 Travelers from Canada and the United States must pay for medical services rendered, but will be reimbursed by their travel insurance.
 You should pack prescription medications in your carry-on luggage, and carry prescription medications in their original containers, with pharmacy labels.
 Otherwise, they may not make it through airport security.
 Also bring along copies of your prescriptions in case you lose your pills or run out.
 Don't forget an extra pair of contact lenses or prescription glasses.
 Carry the generic name of prescription medicines, in case a local pharmacist is unfamiliar with the brand name.

 Thanks to the mountains, clean drinking water is abundant and relatively available across most regions.
 Drinking water in Italy is cool, safe and readily available everywhere, and in some parts of Italy you can still see people meeting around the local water well.
 Otherwise, bottled water is readily available from grocery stores, convenience stores and vending machines.